pulsar-edit/pulsar-edit.github.io/docs/docs/launch-manual-v2/sections/ppr-frontend/sections/pulsar-user-account.md

 Using GitHub OAuth signup means you don't have to manage the permissions and signup process on your own as opposed to the PAT Token signup.

-Still when signing up with GitHub OAuth the only permissions requested (That you'll be able to review during the process) are:
+When you click "Sign Up with GitHub OAuth," you'll be redirected to GitHub to authorize Pulsar to access your account.
+On that page, you can double-check that you're connecting Pulsar to the correct account and review the permissions being granted.

+You'll be able to confirm that the **only** permissions requested by Pulsar are the following:

 - public_repo
 - read:org